 "Drop dead gorgeous!"
 That's how my father, Will Tracy, described Jewel Shepard when I asked him about her.
 My Dad and Jewel were friends when I was born, so I was too young to know her, but my brothers knew her.
-My Dad and his Chinese friends opened the "321 Club" (321 Santa Monica Blvd.) for teenagers, when Moody's closed, and Jewel was my Dad's partner who taught young kids how to breakdance.
+My Dad and his Chinese friends opened the "321 Club" (321 Santa Monica Blvd.) for teenagers, when Moody's closed, and Jewel was my Dad's partner who taught young kids, including my older brothers, how to breakdance.
 They were also partners in "The Ball" which was an exclusive club at 2719 Wilshire Blvd, in Santa Monica.
 A couple of mentions of the Santa Monica "321 Club" can be found at www.inthe80s.com.
 And for those who don't know, the spelling of Jewel's name is correct.

 This was cold calling.
 That is, there was no roll Jewel was up for, and he didn't call in advance, but simply took the press kits to their offices.
 Most people can't do that, but every studio in town was open to my Dad.
 He could drive on without having an appointment and if they didn't know him at the gate, a quick call to any one of a number of producers gave him the all access pass.
 He knew that out of 100 press kits, Jewel would get at least five calls, simply as a courtesy to him.
 But he didn't give the kits to the producers; instead he gave them to the secretaries and told them if they liked what they saw to give it to the producer.
 That would normally be the "kiss of death" because a secretary's job is to throw out things like this.

 They figured if they got 10 responses it would be great; anything over that would be fantastic.
 Jewel go 97 calls on the press kit.
-My Dad's phone was ringing off the hook the next day with secretaries calling to ask who "that girl" was, and three of them wanted him to promote them the way he had Jewel.
+My Dad's phone was ringing off the hook the next day with secretaries calling to ask who "that girl" was, and three of secrataries wanted him to promote them the way he had Jewel.